The purpose of this article is to explain the structure and the styles of question that candidates will have to answer in the (F)BT exam.

 There are six syllabus areas, and there is always one MTQ on each of them.
 Each MTQ is specific to a syllabus area, with no crossover between the six generic sections of the syllabus.

-As just explained, Section A of the new style exam contains a mix of 30 two-mark questions and 16 one-mark questions.
+As just explained, Section A of the exam contains a mix of 30 two-mark questions and 16 one-mark questions.
 One-mark questions are usually shorter and either have no background statement or a brief one.
 The structure of these questions is that they are multiple-choice questions (MCQ) where there is one correct option from two or three options, or they will be multiple-response (MR) questions where there are two correct options from a total of three.
 In the MCQ versions of the one-mark questions, the two option questions may be presented as yes/no or true/false questions.

 See Figure 1 below: